Football in the Philippines: History

 On 15 October 1907, the first official football match was held in Manila, with the celebration of the opening of the Philippine Assembly.
 The trophy, a silver cup donated by 27th President of the United States William Howard Taft, was won by the Sandow Athletic Club.
 Soon, more clubs were formed.
 In 1910, the Bohemian Sporting Club was organized and began to train football players.
 In 1920, the Circulo Social Deportivo was established and produced a football team.
 To further propagate the love of the sport and to regulate soccer championship contests, all football teams within the city banded themselves together and organized the Philippine Amateur Football Association in 1907 (now the Philippine Football Federation), and held its first championship in 1921 with Bohemian Sporting Club as champions.

-On 25 February 1912, Paulino Alcántara was the first Filipino and Asian footballer to play for a European club.
+In 1906, Manuel Amechazurra became the first Filipino and Asian player to play for a European football club.
+He was signed at FC Barcelona as a defender, and soon made an impact helping Barcelona win the Spanish championship title in 1908.
+Four years later, Paulino Alcántara became the second Filipino footballer to play for a European club.
 Alcántara made his debut for Barcelona at the age of 15 against Català Sporting Club, where he scored his first hat-trick.
 Alcántara remains the youngest player to play or score for the club.
-He scored 369 goals in 357 matches, making him the second club's highest goalscorer (counting goals scored in both official games and friendlies) with Lionel Messi ranking first in the record.
+He scored 395 goals in 399 matches, making him the second club's highest goalscorer (counting goals scored in both official games and friendlies) with Lionel Messi ranking first in the record.
 In 1917, he was selected by the Philippines to represent the country at the Far Eastern Championship Games in Tokyo, helping them defeat Japan 15–2, which remains the largest win in Philippine international football history.
 Alcántara only played once for the Philippines that finished second in the tournament.
 He also made some appearances in other national teams, including Catalonia and Spain.
 In 1916, while continuing his studies in medicine, he played football for a local team, the Bohemian Sporting Club, whom he helped win two Philippine Championships in 1917 and 1918.

+In the 1930s, Gregorio Querejeta became the first Filipino to play in the La Liga in Spain, where he appeared in over 122 matches for Real Zaragoza, Atlético Madrid and Gimnàstic de Tarragona.

-The popularity of "The Beautiful Game" did not even decrease when the Americans founded basketball in the Philippines in 1910 as part of the physical education curriculum in Philippine schools.
+The popularity of "The Beautiful Game" did not decrease in participation when the Americans founded basketball in the Philippines in 1910 as part of the physical education curriculum in Philippine schools.
 Two surveys were conducted in parts of Metro Manila in 2012—the first found that basketball is the most-watched sport at 74.4%, and football is fourth at 17.9%.
 In the second survey, basketball was found to be the most-played sport during leisure time at 9.6%, while association football did not make the list.